The Real Cure for Eye Strain

 4. A well balanced diet of properly cooked food: It’s extremely important to know that when food is not properly cooked or even slightly burnt, it causes discomfort in the digestive system (most of the time you won’t even notice this discomfort) that leads to sleep loss (I’ve mentioned more about this in my Stomach Test article [click link]).
 Take some extra time to chew your food well.
 Also, ensure you search the internet and understand what a “well balanced diet” means, and why it’s important.
 Instead of searching only for foods that can help the eyes, make sure your entire body gets the nutrition it needs.
 Bodily functions are highly interconnected.
 When muscles go through strenuous activity, they need a proportional amount of protein (There’s a wide variety of proteins, and meat proteins worked best for me.
 I have no clue about what protein sources would work for vegetarians).
 The body also needs natural foods that help with long duration sleep and deep sleep (milk/almonds/chicken are some such foods containing tryptophan, which is probably what helps give better sleep, provided the foods are not contaminated).

-5. Disbelief in magic: If you wish for a quick magical cure, you will get cheated by people selling such “magical” medicines, lenses and gadgets as “cures”.
+5. Disbelief in magic: If you wish for a quick magical cure, you could get misled by people selling such “magical” medicines, lenses and gadgets as “cures”.
 It’s like having a fractured leg and using a magical bandage that promises to cure leg pain, while running a marathon everyday, and complaining that the leg pain isn’t going away.
 If your eyes are burning/paining frequently, you’ve likely entered an acute (recovery takes weeks or months) or chronic (recovery takes months or years) stage of strain.
 You may recover faster, but since my strain was extremely severe, it took 3 years for the constant soreness of my eye muscles to stop, and it stopped only because I strictly followed the points mentioned above.
 Prior to the 3 years, I suffered the pain for 6 years because I didn’t stop the long hours of computer use and didn’t ensure that I got proper sleep.
 To recover, you need patience and discipline.
 Not magic.
 The earlier you start, the faster you’ll recover.
 When the body needs rest, give it rest.
 Any other work can wait.
 Else, you’ll end up with a severe burnout that will prevent you from working anyway.
 It’s not worth permanently damaging health for any company that’ll fire you without hesitation.
 Definitely not worth damaging your eyes for gaming either.

 Table created by Hirshkowitz M, et al. (March 2015)